George-Ogden/pre-commit-hooks/README.md

 )
 ```

-Use the `--fix` arg to apply the change as well as linting files.
+Use the `--fix` arg to apply the change, as well as linting files.
 The change may disrupt the style of the code, so consider using a formatter, such as [`ruff`](https://github.com/astral-sh/ruff/).
 It is possible to ignore dictionaries using `# dict-ignore`.